Graham Rice looks at this challenging area in your garden and selects plants that will enjoy it

 Crossing our familiar native ivy with an exotic, bold fatsia with its large dramatic foliage – and then adding variegation – gives us × Fatshedera lizei ‘Annemieke’, and it’s quite something.
 In spite of not having aerial roots to help it climb and without the fatsia strength to support itself, it makes bold ground cover and tied in to a shady fence makes a striking specimen.
 The soft glow of the golden green central leaf colouring is so much more restful than the colouring of plants with more flamboyant variegation.
 1m (3ft).
 H3.

-One of the best berries for jelly that there is, the fruits of the Oregon grape (Mahonia aquifolium) taste very sharp and a little bitter when you eat them straight from the bush.
-But they make a very tasty deep purple-black jelly.
-The plants will do well in this most inhospitable garden situation and are less susceptible to the mildew that often troubles plants grown in the sun.
-‘Apollo’ is the variety to go for as each cluster has more deep golden yellow spring flowers than the straight species and so many more berries to follow.
+Mahonia aquifolium does well in this most inhospitable garden situation and is less susceptible to the mildew that often troubles plants grown in the sun.
+‘Apollo’ is the variety to go for as each cluster has more deep golden yellow spring flowers than the straight species and more berries to follow.
 Low growing, it spreads well.
 60cm.
 H5.

 Still useful after all these centuries